-Ricky Bhowram, fashion designer and owner of Bhowram Atelier, also feels like his experience in Austin will be a catalyst for his business, a high-end fashion design company in Trinidad and Tobago specializing in women’s wear.
+Ricky Bhowram, a fashion designer and the owner of Bhowram Atelier, also feels his experience in Austin will be a catalyst for his business, a high-end fashion design company in Trinidad and Tobago specializing in women’s wear.

 “This adventure was very valuable for me,” he described.
 “It created a path for me to start to develop my business and launch into new markets.”

 He hopes to share his experience with other fashion designers from Trinidad and Tobago who are looking for ways to branch out their businesses.

 “They don’t have the skills that I acquired while here,” Bhowram explained.
 “I hope that I can be of some use to them and in some way, inspire them so they might be able to take something from my experience to better themselves as well.”

 For Bhowram, it was his relationship with his mentor that was the most noteworthy part of his fellowship.
 Bhowram's mentor, Musa Ato of League of Rebels, helped him make connections and develop a strategic plan to scale his business.

 “He was instrumental in helping me network with the right people," he described.

 YLAI is just one of many programs coordinated by the International Office that brings exceptional students and professionals like Bhowram and Nacimiento from across the world to the Forty Acres and the broader Austin community to learn and share ideas.
 Together, these programs not only impact the individuals associated with them but the communities who benefit when they return home, proving that what starts here changes in the world in more ways than we imagine.